Datagouv Fr

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Delete a previously stored memory by key.'
-It uses a specific verb and resource, and distinguishes itself from sibling tools like 'remember' and 'recall'.
+The description clearly states the action 'Delete a previously stored memory by key', specifying the verb and resource.
+It also mentions related tools 'remember' and 'recall', distinguishing its purpose from siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.